current-meantime/bash-dir-utils/README.md

 sel 3         # Select item number 3
-echo $s1t     # Reference the PREVIOUSLY selected item (item 2 - from sel history) (relative path) cd .. cdx $s        # Reference item number 3 (the most recent seletion) and jump to this directory
+echo $s1t     # Reference the PREVIOUSLY selected item (item 2 - from sel history) (relative path) cd .. cds $s        # Reference item number 3 (the most recent seletion) and jump to this directory
 ```
 ### History Access
 You can reference earlier selections using: